marcel-gohsen/trec-ikat-website/docs/index.md

 **[Johannes Kiesel](https://kiesels.de/johannes), GESIS - Leibniz Institute for the Social Sciences, Cologne, Germany.** Dr. Kiesel is the leader of the Big Data Analytics team at GESIS - Leibniz Institute for the Social Sciences in Cologne, Germany.
 His research interests include conversational search, argumentation systems, and user simulation.

+**[Jeff Dalton](https://www.dcs.gla.ac.uk/~jeff/), University of Edinburgh, Scotland.** Dr. Dalton is a Associate Professor (Reader) and Chancellor's Fellow at the School of Informatics, the University of Edinburgh.
+He is also a Turing AI Fellow and PI for the GRILL Lab.
+His research focuses on new methods for machine understanding of language and text data using deep neural networks and entity knowledge graphs for improving information seeking applications.

 ## **Submit Your Runs (iKAT 2025)**